Jon Elliott

-Jon Elliott is an American liberal talk radio personality, formerly featured on Air America Radio.
+Jon Elliott (born 1947) is an American former business executive and talk radio broadcaster, He formerly featured on Air America Radio.

 Business experience

 Prior to his radio, TV, and film career, Elliott was the chief executive officer and chairman of the board of directors of multiple companies.

 During his 35 years in business he has worked in all phases of corporate management, holding executive positions with corporations in the health, hospitality and food industries.
 He has also was CEO and president of Capitol Television Network and Royal Casino Group, both publicly traded companies.

 The company was eventually renamed Baymark Technologies and Jon was President, CEO and CFO of Baymark Technologies until January 2006, at which time he resigned from the company as the company was restructured and renamed Implantable Vision.

 Radio work

 In October 2004, The Jon Elliott Show began airing for two hours on Sunday afternoons on KLSD radio in San Diego, California.
 After he filled in for Air America hosts, Jon's show was picked up nationally by Air America Radio in September 2006.
 Billed as This Is America with Jon Elliott and airing live Monday through Friday from 10 pm to 1 am Eastern Time, the show was also carried live on XM radio channel 167 America Left.
 The show was carried in major markets including, New York, Washington D.C., and San Francisco.
 The Air America show ended on May 15, 2009.

 Jon was the first national broadcast personality to announce live on air that he has epilepsy.
 He did so with guest John Meacham, the then Editor of Newsweek magazine [www.thedailybeast.com/newsweek.html] who had devoted almost an entire issue to epilepsy, Jon's neurologist and his wife Katherine.
 That show earned Jon and his production staff a San Diego Press Club “Excellence in Journalism Award” on October 20, 2009.

 Jon was named to Talker's Magazines annual “Most Important Radio Talk Show Hosts in America” list for four consecutive years: 2007, 2008 2009, and 2010.

 Jon was also the only talk radio personality asked to contribute to Susan Muccahy's book “Why I’m a Democrat” which was a collection of interviews and essays of over 50 distinct voices reflecting the rich diversity of the Democratic Party.
 Other contributors included Tony Bennett, James Brady, Dominick Dunne, Nora Ephron, Melissa Etheridge, and Thomas Franzen.

 From Monday, May 18, 2009, through Thursday, September 18, 2009, Elliott had an afternoon show on XEPE AM 1700 San Diego, from 4 to 6 PM weekdays.